Geraldine Zivic: Biography

 At 15 years old, she moved to Colombia and still lives there today.

-Her mother is Argentine, her father is Serbian who with his family moved to Argentina in 1943.
+Her mother is Argentine, her father is Serbs who with his family moved to Argentina in 1943.

 She played a part of the kind-hearted and sweet Christina in Telemundo's El Clon, unlike her portrayal of Monica in the previous Telemundo teen series, Niños Ricos, Pobres Padres where her character was a Villain.
 Her latest appearance was in Telemundo's Flor Salvaje where she played La Mina, an Argentinian prostitute.